MartinJewski/todo_proto_alpha/README.md

     "eject": "react-scripts eject" <br />
   }, <br />

-To run your react script, be inside >todo_proto_alpha and run 'react-scripts start' to start the script<br />
+To run the react script, be inside >todo_proto_alpha and run 'react-scripts start' to start the script. <br />
+You can start the server via 'nodemon server.js' while being inside >todo_proto_alpha>server_side
 ---------------------------------<br />